WGLab/PhenCards/DOCKER.md

+# droplet setup

+The information below is for documentation purposes only.
+Users do not need to use it, since the server set up and docker set up are already done.

-To create DigitalOcean Droplet:
-Create a droplet in NYC region 3, with 2G mem and 50G storage with CentOS 7.8, no other configuration, then install docker exactly as in https://docs.docker.com/engine/install/centos/.
+To create DigitalOcean Droplet: Create a droplet in NYC region 3, with 2G mem and 50G storage with CentOS 7.8, no other configuration, then install docker exactly as in https://docs.docker.com/engine/install/centos/.
+(For CentOS 8, the instruction does not work if using yum, and install from source file instead)

-After installing, make sure to do this postinstall step to add the docker group and individual users to the group.  https://docs.docker.com/engine/install/linux-postinstall/ (e.g. `sudo usermod -aG docker dongx4`)
+After installing, make sure to do this postinstall step to add the docker group and individual users to the group.  https://docs.docker.com/engine/install/linux-postinstall/ (e.g. `sudo usermod -aG docker dongx4`).
+This is to allow dongx4 to run docker.

+# docker

 Make `Dockerfile` with this in it:
 ```